infinum/rails-infinum-azure-engine/README.md

 InfinumAzure.configure do |config|
   config.service_name = 'Revisor'
   config.resource_name = 'User'
-  config.send_invite_request = !Rails.env.test? # to disable in tests
-  config.resource_attributes = [:uid, :email, :name]
 end
 ```

 Configuration options:
 * Service name - name of application
 * Resource name - name of resource on whom authentication is being done
-* Resource attributes - list of resource attributes that will be send to InfinumAzure when new user is created

 ### Secrets